Export-oriented industrialization: Types of exports

 Raw materials are another export option.
 However, this strategy is risky compared to manufactured goods.
 If the terms of trade shift unfavorably, a country must export more and more of the raw materials to import the same amount of commodities, making the trade profits very difficult to come by.
+Most of the time, manufactured and raw material exports result in different development outcomes.
+Manufacturing industries are also likely to foster linkages with other sectors of the economy, creating a positive feedback loop for investment, increasing participation in global value chains, encouraging technological learning, improving productivity, and generating jobs.
+This industry tends to require its staff and workers to develop new skills and encourage companies to adopt more advanced technologies and production methods.